On the Statistical Complexity of Sample Amplification

-The work \cite{axelrod2019sample} was the first to study the above sample amplification problem, and studied two classes of distributions: the Gaussian location model and discrete distribution model.
-For these examples, the statistical complexity of the sample amplification could be explicitly characterized and is strictly smaller than that of learning.
-However, the sample amplification procedures in \cite{axelrod2019sample} were tailored for these classes and do not appear to apply more broadly.
-Similarly, the lower bound arguments in \cite{axelrod2019sample} are also specific to these classes and are not well-positioned in the vast literature of information-theoretic limits.
-Therefore, a general picture of the statistical understanding of sample amplification is still largely missing.
+In \cite{axelrod2019sample}, a subset of the authors introduced the sample amplification problem, and studied two classes of distributions: the Gaussian location model and discrete distribution model.
+For these examples, they characterized the statistical complexity of sample amplification and showed that it is strictly smaller than that of learning.
+In this paper, we work towards a general understanding of the statistical complexity of the sample amplification problem, and its relationship with learning.
+The main contributions of this paper are as follows: